kurrent-io/documentation/docs/getting-started/use-cases/mix-and-match-database/introduction.md

 ---
-title: Introduction
+title: Mix-and-Match Databases - Achieving Polyglot Persistence with KurrentDB
 next: ./tutorial-intro.md
 ---

 ![](./images/use-the-right-database-for-the-job.png#light)

 ![](./images/use-the-right-database-for-the-job-dark.png#dark)

-## Mix-and-Match Database

 Modern applications often deal with diverse data access patterns that a single database can’t efficiently handle.
 That’s where you can leverage a database mix-and-match approach where different types of databases for different parts of your system can be used based on their strengths.